 - Geographic Distribution: Africa, Europe: David C. Blackburn (email@example.com)

 - Herpetoculture: Robert Hill (firstname.lastname@example.org) and Robert Mendyk (MendykR@si.edu)

 - Natural History Notes: James H. Harding (email@example.com), turtles

-- Natural History Notes: Sean Doody (firstname.lastname@example.org), lizards, crocodilians, Sphenodon
+- Natural History Notes: Sean Doody (firstname.lastname@example.org), lizards and Sphenodon

 - Natural History Notes: Sean P. Graham (email@example.com) and Crystal Kelehear (firstname.lastname@example.org), amphibians